-An archaeologist has 3-D printed a replica of an Iron Age artefact to revive a rich musical culture in ancient Ireland.
-Billy Ó Foghlú, from The Australian National University (ANU), has found evidence that the artefact may have been a mouthpiece from an iron-age horn and not a spear-butt as previously thought.
+Said archaeologist, Billy Ó Foghlú, from The Australian National University, has 3-D printed a replica of an Iron Age artefact to revive a rich musical culture in ancient Ireland.
+The artefact may have been a mouthpiece from an iron-age horn and not a spear-butt as previously thought.

 When Mr Ó Foghlú used the replica artefact as a mouthpiece, the ancient Irish horn had a richer, more velvety tone.
 “Suddenly the instrument came to life,” he said.